codatio/codat-docs/docs/expenses/faq.md

 <ol>

-<li>Up-to-date mapping options</li>
+<li><b>Up-to-date mapping options</b></li>

 <p>Every company has its own preference for representing an individual expense in its accounting software.
-You can retrieve the representation mapping from our <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options">Mapping options endpoint</a> and set up webhook notifications that notify you when your customer creates a new expense account or tracking category.
-This ensures the list of tracking categories, accounts, and tax rates used to map the expense is always up to date.</p>
+With Codat, you can retrieve the account mapping and set up webhook notifications to notify you when your customer creates a new expense account or tracking category.
+This keeps the list of tracking categories, accounts, and tax rates used to map the expense up to date.</p>

-<li>Standardization of expense data</li>
+<li><b>Standardization of expense data</b></li>

-<p>Sync for Expenses is built to standardize transaction data using an opinionated model that is based on feedback from customers and industry expertise.
+<p>Sync for Expenses standardizes transaction data using an opinionated model that is based on feedback from our customers and industry expertise.
 This means you don’t need to make decisions on how to handle validation differences between accounting platforms.
 Simply send transactions based on what they represent and let Codat handle the mapping to their best representation in the accounting software.</p>

-<li>Multiple transaction support</li>
+<li><b>Multiple transaction support</b></li>

 <p>Sync for Expenses handles the pushing of multiple transactions in an array to make your interactions more efficient.
-You can retrieve the status of these transactions from the <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-sync-transactions">Transactions status endpoint</a>.</p>
+You can retrieve the status of these transactions from the <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-sync-transaction">Get sync transaction</a> endpoint.</p>

-<li>Enhanced developer experience</li>
+<li><b>Enhanced developer experience</b></li>

-<p>Our detailed documentation aimed at developers and a variety of SDKs mean you can get up and running with the Sync for Expense API quickly.</p>
+<p>Our detailed documentation aimed at developers and a variety of <a href="/get-started/libraries">client libraries</a> in multiple languages mean you can get up and running with Sync for Expenses quickly.</p>

-<li>Adjacency to Codat’s product range</li>
+<li><b>Adjacency to Codat’s product range</b></li>

-<p>You can use Sync for Expenses alongside all Codat use cases or products.
-For example, if you are issuing credit cards, using Codat's <a href="https://docs.codat.io/lending/overview" target="_blank">Lending API</a> product would allow you to determine the risk associated with the company that has the same <code>companyId</code> and API key.</p>
+<p>You can use Sync for Expenses alongside all Codat products.
+For example, if you are issuing credit cards, Codat's <a href="https://docs.codat.io/lending/overview" target="_blank">Lending API</a> product would allow you to determine the risk associated with the company that has the same <code>companyId</code> and API key.</p>

 <p>Likewise, you can use our <code>billPayments</code> data type to retrieve a list of bills from your customer's accounting software and enable them to pay these and reconcile their payments.</p>